M0LTE/kissproxy/README.md

 `/unframed/$kissport/$kisscommand` - for these topics, the MQTT payload is the unpacked/unescaped frame, normally but not necessarily AX.25, separated by TNC port and KISS command id.

+The KISS command represents the command byte unpacked from the KISS framing.

+`/decoded/$kissport` - the payload is a human-readable representation.
+Requires ax2txt (https://github.com/Online-Amateur-Radio-Club-M0OUK/ax2txt) binary to be present at /opt/ax2txt/ax2txt.

 The KISS port will always be port0 for single-port TNCs.

-The KISS command represents the command byte unpacked from the KISS framing.

 ## Windows usage